BlankZhu/rust-restful-example/README.md

 }
 ```

-For more details, check the code in `src/app/module/api_auth/service/mod.rs`.
+For more details, see the codes in [`src/app/module/api_auth/service/mod.rs`](src/app/module/api_auth/service/mod.rs).

 If you want to add your own service, just add a *.rs code file to `src/app/module/[ModuleName]/service`.

 ### DAO

 The `DAO` describes the operations to the data source.
 You may have already noticed that there this project doesn't used any ORM framwork like MyBatis or JAP in Java.
 This project directly operated the database client because the data backend we used here is MongoDB, a nosql database.
-And, thanks to `actix-web`, the only one mongo client can be initialized in the very beginning of the application and passed to anywhere of our code by using `actix_web::web::Data<T>`.
-To see how to share the a object through all the actix's handle steps, see the `State` section [here](https://actix.rs/docs/application).
+And, thanks to `actix-web`, the only one mongo client can be initialized in the very beginning of the application and passed to anywhere in our code by using `actix_web::web::Data<T>`.
+To see how to share a object through all the actix's handle steps, see the `State` section [here](https://actix.rs/docs/application).

 The api-auth related dao is defined like below: